Here’s a list of our most commonly asked questions! We want you to know what you’re buying!

 - 1 tray box: $18 a box

 - Standard box (fits up to 4 trays): $36 per box

 *Large orders of 30 trays and over, please call us at 559-275-3844 for a shipping quote.

 Customer pick up is also available at our facility in Fresno, California, if you would like to avoid boxing and shipping and handling charges.
 Available pick up times are M-F, 8:30am to 11:30am and 1:30pm to 4:30pm.

-*All orders placed for the week by Friday at noon PST are shipped on the following Tuesday.
-If you would like to arrange for a different ship day other than a Tuesday or if you need your order to ship prior to the following week, please contact us (additional fees will apply).
+*All orders placed for the week by Friday at noon PST are shipped on the following week on Tuesday.
 If you would like your order to be held to ship on a Tuesday later than the following week, there is no additional fees, please just let us know.